USDA-ARS-NWRC/awsm_test_cases/README.md

 docker run usdaarsnwrc/awsm:develop test
 ```
 # Linux and Mac set-up instructions
 A minimal amount of supporting software is needed to run AWSM.
 Mainly, you will need to install Docker and a NetCDF viewer to visualize the data.
-Successfully installing and running Docker **requires that you are a system administrator for your workstation.**
+Successfully installing and running Docker **requires that you are a system administrator for your workstation or have sudo privileges.**

 ## Docker install and documentation
 Our modeling system is isolated in a Docker container in order to run consistently on multiple operating systems.